Frequently Asked Questions about Emergency Exit Row Seats

 Q4.
 I am currently healthy, but might it become necessary to change my seat if my condition worsens after I reserve an emergency exit row seat?

 - A4.
-The criterion used to make this determination is whether or not you can help other passengers evacuate in an emergency, so if you are unable to provide such assistance, please let an attendant (reservation staff, airport staff, flight attendants, etc.) know immediately.Your seat will be changed to a non-emergency exit row seat.
+The criterion used to make this determination is whether or not you can help other passengers evacuate in an emergency, so if you are unable to provide prompt assistance by physical and/or health reasons, please let an attendant (reservation staff, airport staff, flight attendants, etc.) know immediately.Your seat will be changed to a non-emergency exit row seat.

 Q5.
 Are there any potential safety issues when an emergency exit row seat is unoccupied?